 Dr Schnepfleitner holds a Master of Business Administration and a PhD in Economics from Vienna Economic University.
 He also holds a post graduate degree in European Competition Law from King’s College in London.

-Dr Stephan Netzle has been a member of the Swiss Federal Telecommunication Commission (ComCom) and was appointed President for ComCom on 1 January 2017,
+Dr Stephan Netzle was a member of the Swiss Federal Telecommunication Commission (ComCom) and was appointed President for ComCom on 1 January 2017 until 2020.